Insurer Bad Faith and Inadequate Investigation: Examination Standards, Coverage and ROR, Safeguarding Privilege

 Recording of a 90-minute CLE video webinar with Q&A

 This CLE course will offer guidance to counsel bringing or defending bad faith claims alleging the insurer's inadequate or inappropriate investigation of complex claims.
 The panel will review what makes an investigation inappropriate, special issues involving coverage denial or reservation of rights, privilege, and litigation strategies.
-Throughout the presentation, the panel will offer practice tips based on over 70 years of combined trial experience.
+Throughout the presentation, the panel will offer practice tips based on their extensive trial experience.

 - Overview of good faith

 - Standards for complete and adequate investigation

 - Special concerns

 - Investigation after denial